lzty/zpacker/README.md

 It served for my private project "Zeus DLP System" for almost a year, it now comes public for guys who needs it

-## Application Scenario
+## Application Scenarios
-- It can be used for data exchange in some inter-process communication such as PIPE and ALPC
+- It can be used for data exchange in some inter-process communication such as PIPE, shared memory and ALPC
 - It can be used for windows driver to load & save some configuration data in the registry or on the disk
 - Used in some embeded systems